 For more ideas to make money on the homestead try these posts: Growing Mushrooms for Profit and The Reality of Selling Eggs from Farmstead Chickens.

 What is important to you?
 What are your goals for your homestead?
-What ways have you made an income on your homestead?
+What ways have you earned an income from your homestead?